Visiting Maui During COVID: What You Need To Know

 SUGGESTIONS TO MAKE YOUR TRIP SMOOTHER:

 GET PRE-CLEARED BY YOUR AIRLINE: Some airlines offer a “pre-clearance” program.
 When you check in at the airport for your flight to Hawaii, ask your airline if they do this.
-If so, they will verify that you have uploaded your negative test results and all other required info, and they’ll give you a “pre-cleared” wristband.
+If so, they will verify that you have uploaded your negative test results, vaccination records, and all other required info, and they’ll give you a “pre-cleared” wristband.
 That wristband will allow you to bypass the looooong line for clearance once you arrive at the airport in Hawaii.

 VISITING MAUI DURING COVID: IS THERE STILL A QUARANTINE REQUIREMENT ON MAUI?